CameronDetig/Design_and_Development_of_Generative_AI_Applications_Fall_2025/README.md

 This repo holds demo files for the Generative AI class at UNC Charlotte, Fall 2025.

-Run `pip install requirements.txt` to install the required libraries
+Make a virtual environment and run `pip install requirements.txt` to install the required libraries

 A .env file is required with the following API keys: